MatthewGoldsberry/PongFromPixels-QuantumBlue/README.md

 The my_pong_env.py File:

 Inside this file, you will see the custom class I built that creates the custom pong environment that the agent interacts with.
-This includes all of the backend to making the balls and paddle move, the opponent control, and the implementation of Pygame to be able to visualize the game.
+This includes all of the backend to making the ball and paddles move, the opponent control, and the implementation of Pygame to be able to visualize the game.